DiedrichsenLab/cerebellar_atlases/README.md

 * King, M., Hernandez-Castillo, C.R., Poldrack, R.R., Ivry, R., and Diedrichsen, J. (2019).
 Functional Boundaries in the Human Cerebellum revealed by a Multi-Domain Task Battery.
 Nat.
 Neurosci.

+### Functional cerebellar atlas from fusion across task-based datasets (unpublished alpha version)
+Alpha version of functional parcellation into 34 symmetric regions.
+The map is based on the probabilistic integration of 4 datasets (King et al., 2019; Nakai & Nishimoto, 2010; Individual Brain Charting project, Pinho et al., 2021; and an unpublished high-resolution version of the MDTB).
+The color scheme reflects the functional similarity of different regions.
+The map has not been published or peer reviewed.
+It is a preliminary version for illustrative purposes only, and is subject to change.
+Do not use or cite without permission.
+* atl-NettekovenSym34:    Symmetric 34-region parcellation based on 4 deep task-based datasets

+References and Links:
+* Nettekoven, Zhi, Pinho, Shashahani, Diedrichsen (in preparation).
+Please do not use / cite without permission by authors.

 ## Reference and Licence
 The atlas collection was curated by the Diedrichsenlab.
 If not otherwise noted in the contributing paper, the atlases are distributed under a Creative Commons license CC BY-ND (Attribution - No derivatives).